autogoal/survey/docs/index.md

 # Introduction to AutoML

 *Automated Machine Learning*, or AutoML for short, is a novel and expanding field in the intersection of machine learning, optimization, and software engineering.
-It's purpose is to progresively automate the most common (and often boring) tasks of conventional ML workflows.
+It's purpose is to progresively automate the most common (and often boring) tasks of conventional machine learning workflows.
 Tasks such as data preprocessing, feature extraction and selection, model selection, hyperparameter tunning, model validation, deployment, and monitoring.
 Despite its novelty, AutoML has become prominent in the last few years, as more profesionals from every field get into machine learning, often without a solid background in machine learning and no time to learn all the necessary theory.